 Firstly, you fill your psyche with self-hatred, because, when you feel that you are not complete, loved and accepted as you are, how can you love yourself?
 You can only hate yourself.
 And when you hate yourself, how can you love others?
 You can’t, for self-love is the beginning of other-love.

 Also, doing certain things just because your religion says that are good might be harmful to yourself and those around you, even if you have the best intentions.
-No wonder some of the greatest atrocities in the human history have taken place in the name of religion.
+No wonder some of the greatest atrocities in human history have taken place in the name of religion.

 Lastly yet perhaps most importantly, when you believe that your religion is the only true religion, you start seeing other religions as inimical to yours, and you turn against those who subscribe to them.
 Therefore, organized religion inevitably breeds hatred and conflict among people.